Geofences

 to a higher value prevents your app from requesting your user’s location too frequently.

-When requesting authorization from a user, you can request When In Use
+When requesting authorization from a user, request either When In Use

 or Always